pudly/schmopera-hugo/content/articles/the-mother-of-all-demos-onstage-again.md

 ---
-title: "The Mother of All Demos," Onstage Again
+title: "&quot;The Mother of All Demos,&quot; Onstage Again"
 ---

 <p>